ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 For instance, two geographically remote implementations of this system would be able to be connected when a network connection between them was available, being able to share work assignments remotely, but if a storm or other situation disrupted the network connection, the two communities’ economies would split into separate economies and continue working independently seamlessly, and then recombine when the network connection returned.
 In such a system, each individual who has a computer thus has access to and control over that part of the economy.
 This still leaves one centralized aspect, though, which is the software controlling the economies.
 If it is community-maintained libre software, that problem is largely eliminated, aside from the usual problems of project governance.
 If it is preferred, the software could also have facilities for creating ad-hoc centralization, where one instance of the software within each group of instances accessible within a given network would adopt the role of leader.
 This could be decided automatically, and made fully invisible to users of the system, or through community selection with automatic selection as a fallback, which would probably be preferable so as to ensure that systems with good connectivity and uptime (such as servers in datacenters) were selected as leaders, avoiding unnecessary inefficiency and maximizing reliability.

+Thorough user group and subgroup support should be provided.
+This would be especially useful for facilitating collaboration between individuals, such as in business use of the software.

 ### Target solution spaces

 - Getting a summary of everything going on (start / home screen kind of thing): Customizable.
 For example, could contain: